Payment company DLocal raises $617.65 million in U.S. IPO

-Uruguayan payment startup DLocal (DLO.O) said on Wednesday it raised $617.65 million in its initial public offering.
+NEW YORK (Reuters) - Uruguayan payment startup DLocal said on Wednesday it raised $617.65 million in its initial public offering.

 DLocal priced 29.4 million shares at $21 per share, the company said, above its indicated $16-$18 range.
 The IPO values DLocal at $6.06 billion.
 Of the shares sold, around 4.4 million were by DLocal and 25 million by current investors.

-The company's debut comes amid a flurry of payment companies that went public this year.
-Paymentus Holdings Inc (PAY.N), and Flywire Corp (FLYW.O) both started trading last month.
-Marqeta (MQ.O) is also set to go public next week.
+The company’s debut comes amid a flurry of payment companies that went public this year.
+Paymentus Holdings Inc, and Flywire Corp both started trading last month.
+Marqeta is also set to go public next week.

-Founded in 2016, DLocal counts the likes of General Atlantic and Mastercard Inc (MA.N) among its prominent backers.
-It processes payments for global operators in emerging markets including Amazon.com Inc (AMZN.O), Spotify Technology SA (SPOT.N), Didi, and Kuaishou.
+Founded in 2016, DLocal counts the likes of General Atlantic and Mastercard Inc among its prominent backers.
+It processes payments for global operators in emerging markets including Amazon.com Inc, Spotify Technology SA, Didi, and Kuaishou.

 Demand for online payments has soared as in-store shopping and traditional payment methods are shifting towards e-commerce and digital transactions due to the COVID-19 pandemic.